Digital verification solutions for Carbon Markets could fast-track climate action

 Under manual verification, one officer can verify 100-150 projects a year, Verles said.
 With DMRV, one officer can verify 10 projects a day.
 SustainCERT expects to see its first digital offset generated by the end of the year.

-Verra, Gold Standard, SustainCERT and INFRAS are actively working to bring DMRV to market at scale.
-While Verra and Gold Standard write the rules for what makes a great carbon offset, SustainCERT ensures projects comply with the rules.
+Verra, Gold Standard, SustainCERT, and INFRAS are actively working to bring DMRV to market at scale.
+While Verra and Gold Standard write the rules for what makes a great carbon offset, SustainCERT ensures that projects comply with the rules.
 The old carbon market did a good job providing separation between developers, verifiers and issuers.
 That division needs to be maintained in the new digital carbon economy, providing the key to solving the climate crisis: Trust.

-Climate action is about trust; and that’s what we provide as an independent verification partner — proving that progress is being achieved as it’s being claimed,” Verles said.
-“Without trust, we’re not going to be able to deliver that transformational change that is required.
+“Climate action is about trust; and that’s what we provide as an independent verification partner — proving that progress is being achieved as it’s being claimed,” Verles said.
+“Without trust, we’re not going to be able to deliver that transformational change that is required.”

 Billions are being poured into the climate solutions space, and Verles wants to see robust verification ensuring every one of those dollars’ impact can be verified.
 And that will require a fundamental transformation of the verification sector.

-This is the future, we think — of more robust, transparent, automated processes,” said Toby Janson-Smith, Chief Program Development & Innovation Officer at Verra.
+“This is the future, we think — of more robust, transparent, automated processes,” said Toby Janson-Smith, Chief Program Development & Innovation Officer at Verra.

 This technology is already working in the field.
 Seshagiri Rao with India-based renewable energy company Greenko Group said these platforms help integrate data from renewables projects across India.
 Projects are monitored from a central location — providing benefits such as a digital paper trail, reduced travel time, energy conservation, faster turnaround times, and cost savings.

 Verra plans to have operational DMRV platforms within the year, starting with proof-of-concept projects in forestry and renewable energy.
-An internal working group is collaborating with numerous stakeholders — including SustainCERT — to develop protocols, guidance and frameworks enabling third parties to develop DMRV platforms for use in various projects and regions.
+An internal working group is collaborating with numerous stakeholders — including SustainCERT — to develop protocols, guidance, and frameworks enabling third parties to develop DMRV platforms for use in various projects and regions.

 Janson-Smith is particularly excited about DMRV’s potential to eliminate the need to verify individual projects.
 IoT and remote sensing provide nearly infallible data points to the platform — so, if the platform is verified, the offsets it generates from remote/IoT data are verified, too.
-Multiple steps in the verification process, including triangulation with different data sources, help to ensure all is on the up-and-up.
+Multiple steps in the verification process, including triangulation with different data sources, help to ensure all is on the up and up.

 The new role of the verifier